 super comfortable maternity dress (comes in a bunch of colors) – 38 weeks pregnant here!

-Here are the items you actually need during your pregnancy (yep, all 40 weeks of it):
+Here are the items you actually need during your pregnancy (yep, all 40 weeks of it)

 - Belly band – This thing helped me stay in my regular/pre-pregnancy jeans up until the middle of the 2nd trimester.
 I had one in black and one in white and ended up getting another black one because I was wearing them constantly!
 They just make it look like you’re wearing a tank top under your shirt.

 - Maternity t-shirts – These were my favorite, and they’re about $10 each if you hit the sales right!
 They’re long and come in a bunch of different colors.
+I wore mine in my fourth trimester (the first couple of months post-baby), too.

 - Leggings – Worn throughout my entire pregnancy, these were perfect with tunics for work and t-shirts on the weekends.